 Deferred outflows of resources - In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources until then.
-The Authority has three items that qualify for reporting in this category: accounting loss on debt refunding, deferred outflows of resources related to pensions, deferred outflows of resources related to Other Postemployment Benefits (OPEB).
+The Authority has three items that qualify for reporting in this category: accounting loss on debt refunding, deferred outflows of resources related to pensions, deferred outflows of resources related to Other Postemployment Benefits ("OPEB").
 Deferred losses on refundings are recognized as a component of interest expense over the shorter of the life of the old debt or new debt (see Note 8).
-Deferred outflows of resources related to pensions are amortized as follows: resulting from contributions subsequent to the measurement date are recognized as a reduction of the net pension liability in the next fiscal year (see Note 10).
-Deferred outflows of resources related to OPEB are amortized as follows: resulting from contributions subsequent to the measurement date are recognized as a reduction of the net OPEB liability in the next fiscal year and differences in expected and actual plan experience and are amortized over the remaining service life of all plan participants (see Notes 11 and 12).
+Deferred outflows of resources related to pensions are amortized as follows: resulting from contributions subsequent to the measurement date are recognized as a reduction of the net pension liability in the next fiscal year, changes in actuarial assumptions are amortized over the remaining service life of all participants (see Note 10).
+Deferred outflows of resources related to OPEB are amortized as follows: resulting from contributions subsequent to the measurement date are recognized as a reduction of the net OPEB liability in the next fiscal year and differences in change in the proportionate share of the total liability, and expected and actual plan experience are amortized over the remaining service life of all plan participants and net differences between projected and actual investment earnings are amortized over a closed five-year period (See Notes 11 and 12).